 - Step 1 : Compute more than cumulative frequencies (mcf) for the given frequency distribution.
-Assign zero mcf for the succeeding class of the last class. - Step 2 : Take lower boundaries on the X-axis and mcf the on Y-axis XY-plane. - Step 3 : Plot the points (x,y), (x =lower class boundary, y = mcf) for all classes. - Step 4 : Join these points by a smooth free hand.
+Assign zero mcf for the succeeding class of the last class. - Step 2 : Take lower boundaries on the X-axis and mcf on the Y-axis in XY-plane. - Step 3 : Plot the points (x,y), (x =lower class boundary, y = mcf ) for all classes. - Step 4 : Join these points by a smooth free hand.
 This is called more than ogive.